Projects per year

 Dr Honglin Dong

 My PhD project investigated the effect of probiotics on immune function.
 It involved intensive lab work in cell culture, ELISA and flow cytometry and a randomised control trial (RCT) with older people.
-My postdoc work involved four nutritional intervention trials, investigating the effect of prebiotics and probiotics on the immune response to influenza vaccination in healthy young and old volunteers, postprandial effect of polyphenols and fibres in orange juice on the risk factors of cardiovascular disease in male adults, the effect of different dietary fibres on satiety in healthy volunteers, and the effect of milk proteins on cardiovascular function and risk factors of heart disease.
-I worked independently or in a team going through all of the procedures such as study design, recruiting volunteers, conducting trials, ethics application, data analysis and project report.
-I am also qualified and well-practiced for phlebotomy.
+My postdoc work involved four nutritional intervention trials, investigating the effect of prebiotics and probiotics on the immune response to influenza vaccination in healthy young and old volunteers, the postprandial effect of polyphenols and fibres in orange juice on the risk factors of cardiovascular disease in male adults, the effect of different dietary fibres on satiety in healthy volunteers, and the effect of milk proteins on cardiovascular function and risk factors of heart disease.
+I worked independently or in a team going through all of the procedures such as study design, recruiting volunteers, conducting trials, ethics approval, data analysis and project report.
+I am also qualified and well-practiced in phlebotomy.

 I became a research associate of the faculty research centre, CSELS at 0.4FTE, and lecturer at 0.6FTE in September 2018.
 I am a Fellow of The Higher Education Academy, a member of Nutrition Society UK and American Nutrition Society.
-I am a Registered Nutritionist (RNutr) of Association for Nutrition.
+I am a Registered Nutritionist (RNutr) of the Association for Nutrition.